NexPlayer/Unity-SDK/basic/player-information.md

 }
 ```

-You will find the usage of this API in the code of our sample project located at **Packages > NexPlayer™ Simple Sample (com.nexplayer.nxplayersimplesample) > NexPlayer > SampleCode > Players > NexPlayerSimple.cs** by unfolding the "Player information" region.
+You will find the usage of this API in the code of our sample project located at **Packages > NexPlayer  Simple Sample (com.nexplayer.nxplayersimplesample) > NexPlayer > SampleCode > Players > NexPlayerSimple.cs** by unfolding the "Player information" region.